-Our named executive officers for the year ended December 31, 2018 are:
+Our named executive officers for the year ended December 31, 2019 are:

-- Peter K. Miller, our Chief Executive Officer; - Ramy A. Mahmoud, our President and Chief Operating Officer; - Thomas E. Gibbs, our Chief Commercial Officer, Executive Vice President; - Keith A. Goldan, our Chief Financial Officer; and - Michael F. Marino, our Chief Legal Officer and Corporate Secretary
+- Peter K. Miller, our Chief Executive Officer; - Ramy A. Mahmoud, our President and Chief Operating Officer; - Keith A. Goldan, our Chief Financial Officer; and - Michael F. Marino, our Chief Legal Officer and Corporate Secretary